ONS-OpenData/cmd-databaker-utils/README.md

 #### 1.1 Creating Observation Level Data

-You can also specify dimensions to become observation level data (the additional columns denoted by the cumber in column A) by passing in an `obsData=` keyword list.
+You can also specify dimensions to become observation level data (the additional columns denoted by the number in column A) by passing in an `obsData=` keyword list.

 Example using v4Writer - assuming you want "Measure" as an additional column.